Insider Tips for Buying a New Home

 Property surveys reveal important information about exactly how much of the yard you'll own, any improvements or changes that have been made, and potential obstacles you'll face as the owner.
 For instance, if you plan to build a workshop in your backyard or make other significant additions, you want to be certain where your property ends and what your rights include.
 Make sure that you know who owns the fencing, whether driveways are shared, and where the flood hazards are.

-When it comes to property inspections, sellers often have their homes pre-inspected in order to mitigate the risk of buyers from walking away from a deal because of an undisclosed or unknown issue, like foundation or outdated electrical.
+When it comes to property inspections, sellers often have their homes pre-inspected in order to mitigate the risk of buyers from walking away from a deal because of an undisclosed or unknown issue, like foundation issues or outdated electrical.
 However, even when an inspection has been done by the sellers, buyers should consider hiring their own inspector to get an unbiased report.
 And, if you're buying new construction, getting an inspection is still important to avoid any surprises.

 Another thing to keep in mind is that with these surveys, it's common to find property encroachments.
 When this happens, you are aware of the encroachment and can prepare to assume any risk associated with it.